mo-arvan/llm-tfidf-recommender/README.md

 using an LLM, Llama 2 70b q4 in particular.
 The LLM is used to generate additional keywords for each offer.
 This is because the offers are very short and do not contain much information.
 Then, I train a tf-idf model on the original data and the augmented data.
 There is a single function that handles giving a top-5 recommendation to the user.
+Tf-idf is a simple model that can be easily trained and deployed.
+Other word embeddings such as GloVe or BERT models can replace the existing model with minimal changes to the code.

+**Ultimately, our approach is to encode the search, and finding the most similar offers in the vector space.**

 Note that the search query itself can be augmented as well to include additional information.
 The usage of LLMs could be replaced by pre-defined rules or knowledge graphs.
 This function can become and API endpoint that can be used by the front-end to recommend offers to the user.
 The performance and the results are not quantified in this work, but it can be easily done by